A new approach to deformation of C*-algebras via coactions: Continuity

 \section{Continuity}

 In this section we want to consider the question of how the deformed algebras depend on the parameters in a `continuous' way.
-We start with a brief introduction of the relevant notion of a field of $C^*$-algebras over a locally compact space $X$, which is most convenient for our purposes.
-Our notion is slightly more general than the one introduced by Kirchberg and Wassermann in \cite{KW:continuousbundles}.
-Recall first that a $C_0(X)$-algebra is a $C^*$-algebra $\A$ equipped with a nondegenerate $*$\nb-homomorphism $\Phi:C_0(X)\to Z\M(\A)$, the center of the multiplier of $\A$.
+We start by introducing a notion of a bundle of \cstar{}algebras, which is slightly more general than the one introduced by Kirchberg and Wassermann in \cite{KW:continuousbundles}.
+Recall first that a $C_0(X)$-algebra is a \cstar{}algebra $\A$ equipped with a nondegenerate \Star{}homomorphism $\Phi:C_0(X)\to Z\M(\A)$, the center of the multiplier of $\A$.